dyerrington/odscwest-dv-python/README.md

 ## Learning Objectives

 ### Part 1
-- Be familiar with everyday notebook and data visualization conventions
+- Be familiar with data visualization conventions within Jupyter Lab
-- Be able to describe the integration between matplotlib is integrated with Pandas
+- Be able to describe the integration between matplotlib and Pandas
-- Understand the concept of "figure" and "axes."
+- Understand the concept of "figure" and "axes"
 - Implement standard plots using Pandas

 ### Part 2